maazs1/Muscle-Me-Workout-Application/README.md

 What has to be done:
   - Generate workouts specific to the user with the information provided
-  - Display Workouts with images/gifs after a certain date is selected
+  - Display Workouts with images/gifs/videos
   - Allow users to select "Finish" if they completed their daily workout which will add a checkmark on the calendar letting the user monitor their progress
   - Settings option for the user to update their information or logout
-  - Design/Adjust Database to add workouts, making it easy to get data specific to the user